merwin-asm/Glang/README.md

 # Glang
-A simple programming lang for beginner game devs.
+A programming lang ment for game dev.